muxup/muxup-site/pages/2026q2/bootable-qemu-image-menagerie-with-rootless-debootstrap.md

 -netdev user,id=net,hostfwd=tcp:127.0.0.1:2222-:22
 ```

+The systemd-provided config for use of `systemd-ssh-proxy` disables host
+identity checks, which is what you typically want with this setup.
+If using
+one of the `ProxyCommand` options above you may want to add `-o
+StrictHostKeyChecking=no -o UserKnownHostsFile=/dev/null` to your `ssh
+invocation.

 ## Alternative: SSH over vsock

 It's possible to avoid QEMU user-mode networking and use ssh via `AF_VSOCK`.